-Proposition 5.2 The common component $C^{\Lambda}(w_t)$ of assets' covariance with aggregate illiquidity, and the premium $\Pi^{\Lambda}(w_t)$ of the illiquidity risk factor have the following properties:
+PROPOSITION 11: The common component $C^{\Lambda}(w_t)$ of assets' covariance with aggregate illiquidity and the premium $\Pi^{\Lambda}(w_t)$ of the illiquidity risk factor have the following properties:

 - (i) $C^{\Lambda}(w_t)$ converges to minus infinity when arbitrageur wealth w_t goes to zero, and to zero when w_t goes to infinity. - (ii) $\Pi^{\Lambda}(w_t)$ converges to zero when w_t goes to zero.
+When hedgers are short-lived, $\Pi^{\Lambda}(w_t)$ con-13Since the premium of the illiquidity risk factor depends on w_t , it can be viewed as a function of illiquidity itself, which is a monotone decreasing function of w_t .

-When hedgers are short-lived, $\Pi^{\Lambda}(w_t)$ converges to minus infinity when w_t goes to infinity.
+verges to minus infinity when w_t goes to infinity.

 Aggregate illiquidity explains expected returns perfectly in our model because it is a monotone function of arbitrageur wealth w_t .
 Hence, any other monotone function of w_t would also have this property.
-Recent empirical papers on intermediary asset pricing, such as Adrian, Etula, and Muir (2014) and He, Kelly, and Manela (2017), have used the leverage of specific groups of financial intermediaries as a risk factor, and have shown that it can price a large cross-section of assets.
-The findings of these papers are exactly consistent with our model, insofar as leverage is a monotone function of w_t .13 Our modelling approach suggests that these findings may be explained even with minimal frictions, e.g., no borrowing constraints.
+Recent empirical papers on intermediary asset pricing, such as Adrian, Etula, and Muir (2014) and He, Kelly, and Manela (2017), use the leverage of specific groups of financial intermediaries as a risk factor, and show that it can price a large cross-section of assets.
+The findings of these papers are consistent with our model, insofar as leverage is a monotone function of w_t .14 Our modelling approach suggests that these findings may be explained even with minimal frictions, e.g., no leverage constraints.
 On the other hand, introducing frictions may give better guidance on which function of w_t to use as a risk factor.

-6 Positive Supply
+V. Positive Supply

 Our analysis so far assumes that the long-maturity assets are in zero supply (s = 0).
-Proposition 6.1 shows that this assumption is without loss of generality when hedgers are long-lived: risk-sharing and asset prices are the same as when assets are in zero supply, provided that we replace u by s+u.
+Proposition 12 shows that this assumption is without loss of generality when hedgers are long-lived: risk-sharing and asset prices are the same as when assets are in zero supply, provided that we replace u by s+u.
 The intuition is that the stream of random endowments $u^{\top}dD_t$ that a long-lived hedger receives over time is equivalent to an endowment of u shares in the long-maturity assets.
 Thus, hedgers generate a supply u, which is added to the supply s coming from the asset issuers.
 If instead asset issuers generate no supply and hedgers generate s+u, then hedgers reduce their demand by s.
-Since
+Since the reduction in hedgers' demand exactly offsets the reduction in asset issuers' supply, equilibrium prices remain the same and so does risk-sharing.